-We’ve all got our own Christmas party stories, but how many would you rather forget?
+We’ve all got our own work Christmas party stories, but how many would you rather forget?

-These four tips could help to make it a night to remember.
-And for the right reasons this time.
+The following pointers should help to make it a night to remember for the right reasons!

-First of all, make sure your staff understand the party’s related to their role in your company.
-It’s not just a night out with their mates from work – it’s been organised for the whole business to enjoy.
+It’s a good start to make sure your staff understand that the party is related to their role in your company – it’s not just a night out with their mates from work.
+It’s been organised for the whole business to enjoy.

 Limiting the open bar and providing transport home are two things that should also be added to your list of priorities.
 They may seem minor, but they help to keep your staff safe and happy.